 Blocking the body’s physiological response to stress eases nervous sweating.
 Common beta-blockers include propranolol (Inderal), which primarily treats abnormal heart rhythms and angina pectoris.

 Beta-blockers are best for patients who experience hyperhidrosis episodes, particularly in cases where anxiety or stress triggers excessive sweating.
 Nerve-blocking medications can provide temporary relief for dealing with stress but aren’t a long-term solution.

 The most common side effects of beta blockers include:

 - Weight gain

-Don’t abruptly stop taking a beta blocker - doing so can increase your risk of a heart attack or other heart problem.
+NOTE: Do not abruptly stop taking a beta-blocker.
+Doing so can increase your risk of a heart attack or other heart problems.